takeyamajp/docker-postfix/README.md

     EXPOSE 465

 ## How to use
-You can send a mail using secure connection (SSL/TLS).
+You can send a mail using a secure connection (SSL/TLS).
 In advance you may need to add a SPF record to your DNS server in order that your mail avoids being marked as a spam.

     docker run -d --name postfix \